youliangzhu/pygamd-v1/docs/cuda/cu-system-group.rst

    The constructor of particle set object with keyword.

    :param AllInfo all_info: The system information.
-   :param str keyword: The candidates of keyword are “all”, “body”, “non_body”, “charge”, and the string of particle type.
+   :param str keyword: Keywords or the python list of keywords.
+The candidates of keyword are “all”, “body”, “non_body”, “charge”, and particle type(string).

 .. py:class:: ParticleSet(all_info, min, max)

-   The constructor of particle set object with keyword.
+   The constructor of particle set object with the range of particle index.

    :param AllInfo all_info: The system information.
    :param int min: The particle index range from min to max.